open-medicine-initiative/openMediAid/README.md

 [Disclaimer](http://github.com/bennidi/medium/wiki/Disclaimer)
 > Medium is by no means a diagnostic tool capable of providing irrefutable diagnoses or treatments.
 It is neither meant to replace doctor consultations nor disrupt established treatments.
-It is instead a space for patients and medical experts to collaborate and create a platform where individual experiences and expertise are stored in semantic data models, accessible to people and algorithmic processing.
+It is instead a space for patients and medical experts to collaborate and create a platform where individual experiences and expertise are stored in semantic data models publicly available to people and algorithmic processing.
 It will be free of charge, open source and built by and for the very people who want to use it.